-- These are weekly quizzes to review the content delivered in the previous week. - Once the quiz is made available online, you can complete the quiz at your own pace. - The deadline for each review quiz is one week from its opening date. - The length of each quiz may vary depending on the difficulty level of that quiz. - You have 5 attempts at each of review quizzes before they are closed. - The overall mark for review quizzes is worth 6 marks of the total course mark. - The highest mark from all of your attempts will be your final mark for each quiz.
+- These are weekly quizzes to review the content delivered in the previous week. - Once the quiz is made available online, you can complete the quiz at your own pace. - The deadline for each review quiz is one week from its opening date. - The length of each quiz may vary depending on the difficulty level of that quiz. - You have 5 attempts at each of review guizzes before they are closed. - The overall mark for review guizzes is worth 5% of the total course mark.